Chinenyeani1986/Trichodesmium-N-budget/README.md

 gam_depth.R and gam_nfix_depth.R are used to analyse emergent patterns of simulated eReefs data.

+mean_variables.R is used to visulise spatially resolved variables

+verticle_slice.R is used to extract and visualise the vertical distribution of Trichodesmium along a transect of the GBR cross-shelf waters.

 The simulated eReefs datasets can be obtained upon request.